wp-plugins/read-a-poem-month-by-month/readme.txt

 == Installation ==

-1. Upload read-a-poem folder to the /wp-content/plugins directory
+1. Install via the WordPress.org plugin directory or by uploading the read-a-poem folder to the /wp-content/plugins directory

 2. Activate the plugin through the Plugins menu in WordPress